edmondawad/CarND_P2/writeup_template.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video_output.mp4)

+For this questions, I updated by previous code in the following ways:

+1) I created a function `search_around_poly()` which provides a faster calculation of the indices.
+The function basically takes the fit lines from previous frame, and search within the area around those lines.

+2) Now I have two versions of calculation: a) slow version (sliding window) and (b) fast version (search around the fit lane).
+The very first frame has to use the slow version.
+After that, lanes are calculated using the fast version, except if finding a lane fails 5 times in a row.
+If this happens, the calculation goes back to the slow version.

+3) I added a class called `Line` (find it at the begining before Step 1).
+This class contains the parameters that are updated or called during the video.

+4) I created a function called `sanityCheck()` that checks whether the identified lines/curvatures make sense.
+This function is called when the fast (search around the lanes) method is used.

+5) I created a function called `updateLines()` which updates the parameters of the two `Line` objects.
+The function is called when the slow (sliding window) method is used or when the sanity check is passed.

+6) I used a smooth version of the fit, and the x-fitted values from the last n rounds.

 ---